porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.design.md

 # Button

-A Button Icon is an icon-only squared button that enables the user to execute an action or jump to another page with a single tap.
-Since it only contains an icon and no further text information, it is highly recommended to use it only in cases where the user is fully aware of the button function (this can be ensured e.g. by using an expressive icon or by logical composition with other components - just think of a form field followed by a Button Icon with submit function).
+A Button enables the user to execute an action or change the state of an application within the page.
+For an optimal user guidance and dedicated pursuit of business or sales goals, different types of buttons (primary, secondary, tertiary) can be used.

 ---

+## Available variants

+The Button is provided in 2 different variants:

+- **Icon and Text** Default button size with 48 px height.
+The button length adapts to the length of the text label.
+- **Icon only** The icon only contains an icon and no further text information, it is highly recommended to use it only in cases where the user is fully aware of the button function (this can be ensured e.g. by using an expressive icon or by logical composition with other components - just think of a form field followed by a Button Icon with submit function)

 ## Button types

-In order to provide an optimal user guidance within a page, different hierarchy types of the Button Icon are available:
+### **1. P**rimary

+<p-button variant="primary">Some label</p-button>

+Button with color fill in Porsche Red.
+This type is only to be used for one or two high-priority actions within the page, in order to give the user the best guidance possible.

-### 1. Basic
+### **2. S**econdary

-<p-button-icon></p-button-icon>
+<p-button>Some label</p-button>

-Default Button Icon with monochrome color fill.
+Default button with monochrome color fill.
+To be used for all other stand-alone buttons that aren't high priority.

-### 2. Ghost
+### **3. T**ertiary

-<p-button-icon variant="ghost"></p-button-icon>
+<p-button variant="tertiary">Some label</p-button>

-An "outline only" Button Icon version.
-It is always to be used stand-alone and never in combination with a filled Button Icon or other button types.
-In the hierarchy the ghost button is always subordinated to color filled button actions within the same page.
+An "outline only" button version.
+In hierarchy the tertiary button is always subordinated to the filled view.
+Thus, it can be used in two different cases:

-### 3. Icon

-<p-button-icon variant="transparent"></p-button-icon>

-Icon only without background.
+- In combination with a filled button (Primary or Secondary), for example in popular pairings such as "submit" (filled) and "cancel" (Tertiary).
+- Stand-alone, when the priority of the action is lower compared to all other button actions within this page.

 ---